 We could list a plethora of reasons as to why you should join our service, but instead of doing that, we will let our past calls speak for themselves.
-You can find out more about our investment philosophy by clicking here.
+Our investment philosophy is very simple, identify the trend and stick with until it ends.
+To achieve this we combine sentiment analysis, also referred to as mass psychology with the art of Technical analysis.

 When you think logically and or use old parameters to gauge this market, every single bone in your body probably screams out that this market should crash and burn.
 That is true, but what is also true is that as nothing is real, logic has no place when it comes to the illusory.
 How can you use logic (which is based on using real and compelling data) to judge an event that is illusory in nature?
 Every statistic imaginable has been, is being or will be manipulated to satisfy whatever picture the manipulators want the masses to believe in.
 It takes two to tango, one to cry and three to have a party, thus the crowd is as complicit in this game as are the manipulators.
 The most likely outcome is that the markets will trade higher than anyone expects as long as the trend remains up.
 Market Update May 31, 2015